martelletto/godot/README.md

 As it stands, 4096-bit RSA probabilistic signatures (PSS) and secp256k1 ECDSA signatures are supported.
 The digest mechanism used is SHA-256.
-For RSA, the PSS salt length is taken to be same size as a SHA-256 digest.
+For RSA, the PSS salt length is taken to be the same size as a SHA-256 digest.
 Except where otherwise noted, the following pairs of commands are understood to be equivalent in functionality: